LuisGC/blog/content/blog/2017/12/Normandy-a-brief-opinionated-guide.md

 {{< image classes="image central" src="https://live.staticflickr.com/65535/48609144821_2aedcc5088_k.jpg" title="German Cemetery" >}}

 - **Le Pointe du Hoc**, one of the most representative places of the Normandy landings, as it still concentrates most of the remaining bunkers, and dozens of huge craters caused by the bombings.
 Again, visiting the place almost alone was specially valuable as you could enjoy the silence and try to imagine the place during those terrible days.
-The storming of the place by a couple hundred american rangers is one of the most epic episodes of the entire Battle of Normandy.
+The storming of the place by a couple hundred American rangers is one of the most epic episodes of the entire Battle of Normandy.

 {{< image classes="image central" src="https://live.staticflickr.com/65535/48609145221_a4e5c8fdef_o.jpg" title="Le Pointe du Hoc" >}}